 Holding on tight when you’re learning how to heal a broken heart is much the same way.
 You hold on to something that’s going to keep you from floating away…something that will make you feel safe and secure.

-Grip tight to your faith, your family, a song that comes on the radio that breathes life into your soul, quotes, etc. Whatever makes you feel safe and secure hold tight to those things.
+Grip tight to your faith, your family, a song that comes on the radio that breathes life into your soul, quotes, or Bible verses (my favorites are below).
+Whatever makes you feel safe and secure hold tight to those things.

 Be careful what you hold on to.